henkjannl/RoomThermostat/README.md

 }
 ```

+Note that there is a `config.json` and a The format of the `config_test.jsn`.
+The `config_test.jsn` is for test purposes, with a different bot token.
+It can be used for test purposes while the main thermostat bot remains accessible.
+To use the test bot, specify ```#define USE_TESTBOT true``` in `Roomthermostat.ino`.

+Next it is necessary to upload the data folder to the ESP32 using `Tools` > `ESP32 Sketch Data Upload` in the Arduino IDE (see how this works at [Random Nerd Tutorials Telegram](https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/).

 Also, a number of libraries must be installed in Arduino:
 * `TFT_eSPI` by Bodmer - https://github.com/Bodmer/TFT_eSPI
 * `JPEGDecoder` by Bodmer - https://github.com/Bodmer/JPEGDecoder